ItsTheCreeper/StuffAndThings/README.md

   - use the things i make
   - credit me for the things i make
   - do whatever you want to do with this repo
+  - help me make random stuff

+***note:*** please commit files that are html, css, or javascript only.
+you can upload/do whatever you like, but please don't do/add bad/offensive things to my repo.